-Simplifying the latest in PC gaming technology in plain English for builders of all skill levels to understand and benefit from.
-Always objective, unbiased, fanboy free, with minimal ads, maximum cheap SW jokes, and home to the most in-depth build planning guides online.
-Learn about our mission and how you can show your support: The Mind Behind BGC
+Simplifying the latest in PC gaming technology in plain English for builders of all skill levels to understand.
+Always objective, unbiased, fanboy free, with minimal ads, maximum cheap SW jokes, and the original birthplace of monthly PC build guides.
+Learn more about our mission and how you can show support: